Purdue-CS193/homework-0-hgspecht/index.md

+# Hunter's First CS193 Homework

+## Hunter's Favorite Things About CS193

+- It teaches useful tools for CS180 and additional classes
+- It is a good class for introductory CS students
+- The TA's seem pretty cool, especially the one who is going to be grading my assignments

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.